Bulk Update Operations for Workflows

 This function is useful when a user completes multiple tasks and needs to trigger multiple tasks from one state to another at one time

-For example, if a workflow has a state called Confirm Data with 7 tasks in it that all need to be moved to the next state, called Approve Data, the user would follow the steps below to perform this action.
+For example, if a workflow has a state called Confirm Data with 2 tasks that need to be moved to the next state, called Approve Data, the user would follow the steps below to perform this action.

-1. First go to the Search tab, and select STEP Workflow from the dropdown.
+1. On the Advanced Search tab, and select STEP Workflow from the dropdown.
 Next select the desired workflow and state to display the products present in that particular state, and click the bulk update button,.

 1. In the Bulk Update wizard that appears, navigate to the Operations window and select Workflow > Trigger STEP Workflow Event.
 Select the correct workflow, state, and event to be performed.
 Add a process note if needed (process notes are the information for the users in the next state.).